nikkywood/adam.michael.wood_writing/essays/DRAFT-jmo.md

 Oh- and it has a ribbon!

+I just realized my description of "pictures, notes, and a ribbon" is not quite expressing what I mean to say about this book...

-So this book contains everything you need to be an active participant in an Extraordinary Form Mass.
-Moreover, it is an amazing starting point for learning about the "Old Mass" for people who have never had the fortune to attend one- like yours truly- who had a number of misconceptions and confusions cleared up by perusing this volume.
+This book contains everything you need to be an active participant in an Extraordinary Form Mass.
+Ok- perfect.

+But moreover, it is an amazing starting point for learning about the "Old Mass" for people who have never had the fortune to attend one- like yours truly- who had a number of misconceptions and confusions cleared up by perusing this volume.

 In fact, until reading through this book, my interest in the EF has been mostly "academic."
 I would be happy to attend one as a "learning experience," (since I pretend to be knowledgeable about such things) but I have never had any personal desire to worship according to the older form of the Rite.
 Many people have said that they had a similar feeling on the matter until they attended one, and then they were "hooked."
 Well- I'm not "hooked" quite yet- but this book has made me more intrigued and interested in the EF than I ever have been previously.
 I can imagine that use of this book outside of it's intended liturgical purpose, as an educational tool or textbook for example, would greatly increase interest in the traditional Latin Mass and in traditional expressions of the Sacred Liturgy generally.

 Finally- besides its explicit content (these texts, those pictures, that song), there is an implicit message in the Campion Missal, a Point-of-View that is expressed in the care and detail, in the tone of the notes and choice of fonts.
 It is this implicit message that is, at the last, the most compelling aspect of the Campion Missal, and it is a message which comes directly from Jeff Ostrowski's authentic faith and his experience with Sacred Liturgy: